kaazing/gateway/doc/admin-reference/r_conf_service.md

 -   You must also configure the following elements:
     -   [`accept`](#acceptele): the URL at which the service accepts connections
-    -   [`connect`](#connectele): the URL of the service to which ${the.gateway} connects
+    -   [`connect`](#connectele): the URL of the service to which the Gateway connects
--   The WebSocket protocol used by the client connection is converteded into a protocol that you specify (for example, TCP) to connect to the ${message.broker.generic}.
-Upon client connection, ${the.gateway} establishes a full-duplex connection between itself and the client, and between itself and the ${message.broker.generic}.
-The result is a full-duplex connection between the client and the ${message.broker.generic}.
+-   The WebSocket protocol used by the client connection is converteded into a protocol that you specify (for example, TCP) to connect to the back-end service or message broker.
+Upon client connection, the Gateway establishes a full-duplex connection between itself and the client, and between itself and the back-end service or message broker.
+The result is a full-duplex connection between the client and the back-end service or message broker.
--   ${the.gateway.cap} services are configured to accept connections on `localhost` by default.
+-   The Gateway services are configured to accept connections on `localhost` by default.
 The cross-origin sites allowed to access those services are also configured for localhost by default.
 If you want to connect to host names other than `localhost`, then you must update your server configuration and use the fully qualified host name of the host machine, as shown in the example.
--   When there are multiple `amqp.proxy` services in ${the.gateway} configuration that are connecting to the same AMQP broker instance, all AMQP proxy services should pipe their `connect` elements to a common service as shown in the previous configuration example.
+-   When there are multiple `amqp.proxy` services in the Gateway configuration that are connecting to the same AMQP broker instance, all AMQP proxy services should pipe their `connect` elements to a common service as shown in the previous configuration example.
 This is recommended due to a current restriction with JMX monitoring.
 -   See the [Promote User Identity into the AMQP Protocol](../security/p_aaa_userid_promo.md) topic for more information about injecting AMQP credentials into the protocol in a trusted manner.

-${rm.jms.proxy.end}
 ### <a name="session_svc"></a>session

 Use the `session` service to prevent sessions from timing out.